 The leadership of the HCSCC Board of Directors, HCSCC and NRG Park, continue to lead the effort to combat human trafficking in all forms.
-NRG Park, as a designated No Trafficking Zone, helps patrons to the Park be assured that measures are in place to deter, and eventually eliminate all forms of human trafficking.
+NRG Park, as a designated No Trafficking Zone, helps patrons attending NRG Park events be assured that measures are in place to deter, and eventually eliminate all forms of human trafficking.

-NRG Stadium (formerly Reliant Stadium) - A 1.9 million square foot facility is the home of the National Football League ("NFL") Houston Texans, and the Houston Livestock Show and Rodeo ("HLS&R").
+NRG Stadium (formerly Reliant Stadium) - The 1.9 million square foot, retractable roof, facility is the home of the National Football League ("NFL") Houston Texans, and the Houston Livestock Show and Rodeo ("HLS&R").
 NRG Stadium hosted the 2004 and 2017 Super Bowl NFL Championship football games, the 2010 and 2015 National Collegiate Athletic Association ("NCAA") Men's Basketball Regionals, and the 2011 and 2016 NCAA Men's Basketball Finals.
-The Houston Texans were back to full capacity home games during the 2021 NFL Season.
-Social distancing and face masks were still recommended, but not required.
-Later in the fiscal year, NRG Stadium hosted several Monster Jam events, a concert, and Disney on Ice.

-We are also looking forward to the return of the Houston Livestock Show & Rodeo in March, 2022.
-HLS&R will be celebrating their 90th Year.
-At least two major concerts are scheduled for 2022 in addition to the return of soccer to NRG Stadium.
-On the horizon is the NCAA Men's Basketball Final 4 in 2023, the NCAA College Football playoff game in 2024, and possibly an International Federation of Association Football ("FIFA") Soccer World Cup host in 2026.
+We are also looking forward to the Houston Livestock Show & Rodeo in March, 2023.
+Several major concerts are anticipated including Taylor Swift and Beyoncé.
+Beginning in late March, NRG Stadium will undergo a major transformation from rodeo arena to NCAA Men's Final 4 Basketball to Disney on Ice to Taylor Swift all within a month.
+Upcoming, world class soccer will make stops at NRG Stadium in June and July 2023, the NCAA College Football Championship game in 2024, and an International Federation of Association Football ("FIFA") Soccer World Cup host in 2026.
+NRG Stadium is a versatile venue that can accommodate sports, concerts, rodeo, graduations and most anything in between.